ajramos/cloud-certs/gcp-pcne-cert.md

     ![Untitled](images/gcp-pcne/dns_geo.png)

+    3. **Geofencing and failover:** lets you set up active backup configurations (only for private zones)

     **Routing policy caveats**

     1. Only one type of routing policy can be applied to a resource record set at a time.